orendain/DemeoMods/RulesAPI/README.md

 There are several considerations to make when deciding between writing a RulesAPI rule or a full-blown mod:
-- **Gameplay Only**: Rules are activate only during gameplay and not, for example, in the main menu.
+- **Gameplay Only**: Rules are activated only during gameplay and not, for example, in the main menu.
 - **Runs on Host**: Rules are applied only host-side, where the majority of gameplay logic is resolved.